marualderete/RedditClient/README.md

 # RedditClient
 A Xamarin Forms app that consumes Reddit Appi.
-It shows show user posts on a master detail, as a menu.
-And take you to post details when tapped.
+It shows show user posts on a master detail (as a menu) and take you to post details when you tap one item from the post list.

-In pos detail page You can download the image or go to the external site.
+In post detail page, you can download the image (if the post has one) or go to the external site.

 #In this project I implement: